Ayr

 The labour market performance in Ayr lags significantly behind most other regions nationally

-Many residents commute elsewhere for work based on Census data.
-Over the year to September 2025, Ayr's labour force decreased by 0.1%, and employment fell by 1.7%, raising unemployment by 1.5 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3%.
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%, aligning with the national rate of 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
-Applying these projections to Ayr's employment mix suggests local employment should increase by 5.0% over five years and 11.5% over ten years.
+Many Ayr residents commute elsewhere for work based on Census data.
+Over the year to September 2025, labour force levels decreased by 0.1% and employment decreased by 1.7%, leading to a rise in unemployment rate of 1.5 percentage points.
+In comparison, Rest of Qld had employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ayr's employment mix suggests local employment should increase by 5.0% over five years and 11.5% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment